Back to blog

 How to calculate the real cost per exit

-The formula we typically use at Beetrics combines three blocks.
+The formula we use at Beetrics combines three blocks.
 The first is direct and easy to defend to the CFO.
-The second and third are the ones almost nobody quantifies and yet weigh the most.
+The other two are the ones almost nobody bothers to quantify, and they're the ones that weigh the most.

 1. Direct cost (what the CFO already knows)